Chanel West Coast Shows Off Her Sexy & Wild Side In Leather Bra & Skirt On Instagram

 “My first thought when people say Fear Factor is eating bugs.
 But when they told me it would be the episode with other hip-hop artists I thought, ‘This is going to be tight.
 I’m down for this.’
 That made me want to do it even more.”

 And it’s true that Fear Factor is known for making contestants eat a range of bugs and unsightly food.
-Buzzfeed noted that in the past, contestants have eaten a leech, duck embryos and drank donkey sperm and urine.
+BuzzFeed noted that in the past, contestants have eaten a leech and duck embryos, as well as drank donkey sperm and urine.

 “I made sure to put my hair in cornrows and braid it back just in case there wouldn’t be anything stuck in there.
 I made sure had the hair pulled back.
 I thought, ‘I’m not going to have something bad happen to my hair today because I love my hair.'”